fhdotb/openPilotCarla/README.md

 <p><b>The structure of datasets (CSV files) is as follows:</b></p>

 <pre>
-'time': # The timestamp of when a driving decision is made, corresponding to the recorded data.
+'time': The timestamp of when a driving decision is made, corresponding to the recorded data.
-'is_openpilot_engaged': # checks whether OpenPilot is engaged 'target position': # position the ego-vehicle attempts to reach 'currentspeed': # current speed of the SDV in its environment 'currentVelocity': # current velocity of the SDV 'current_vehicle_angle': # current steering angle of the physical wheels (between 70 to -70) 'old_vehicle_angle': # detects previous steering angle of the SDV 'max_steer_vehicle_angle': # maximum steering angle that the SDV's wheels can reach 'steer_rate_limit': # acceptable amount of change between the old and current steering angle 'current_steer': # current yaw angle (between 1 to -1) 'old_steer': # previous yaw angle
+'is_openpilot_engaged': checks whether OpenPilot is engaged 'target position': position the ego-vehicle attempts to reach 'currentspeed': current speed of the SDV in its environment 'currentVelocity': current velocity of the SDV 'current_vehicle_angle': current steering angle of the physical wheels (between 70 to -70) 'old_vehicle_angle': detects previous steering angle of the SDV 'max_steer_vehicle_angle': maximum steering angle that the SDV's wheels can reach 'steer_rate_limit': acceptable amount of change between the old and current steering angle 'current_steer': current yaw angle (between 1 to -1) 'old_steer': # previous yaw angle
-'leftLaneProb': # detection probability of the left lane line (between 0-100) 'rightLaneProb': # detection probability of the right lane line (between 0-100) 'desiredPathProb': # detection probability of the desired path (between 0-100) 'HasLead': # boolean value indicating the detection of a leading vehicle (False: no front vehicle, True: yes) 'specifyCruise': # speed control by setSpeed or control by the leading vehicle 'awarenessStatus': # indicates if the driver is providing human-monitored features (hand-on steering wheel) 'alertStatus': # alert status (normal, userPrompt, critical) indicating if the system wants to alert the driver 'alertText1': # alert text 1
+'leftLaneProb': detection probability of the left lane line (between 0-100) 'rightLaneProb': detection probability of the right lane line (between 0-100) 'desiredPathProb': detection probability of the desired path (between 0-100) 'HasLead': # boolean value indicating the detection of a leading vehicle (False: no front vehicle, True: yes) 'specifyCruise': speed control by setSpeed or control by the leading vehicle 'awarenessStatus': indicates if the driver is providing human-monitored features (hand-on steering wheel) 'alertStatus': alert status (normal, userPrompt, critical) indicating if the system wants to alert the driver 'alertText1': alert text 1
-'alertText2': # alert text 2
+'alertText2': alert text 2
-'alertSound': # sound notification 'detectionProbability': # detection probability of the desired path more than 60, less than 30, or between them 'safety_procedure': # the mitigation strategy must be here
+'alertSound': sound notification
+'detectionProbability': detection probability of the desired path more than 60, less than 30, or between them 'safety_procedure': the mitigation strategy must be here
 </pre>

 <p><b>Python Scripts</b></p>
 <p>This folder contains Python scripts designed to extract OpenPilot behaviors and record videos within the Carla simulator.
 These scripts are based on the plug-in (bridge) provided by OpenPilot, which can be found at the following <a href="https://github.com/commaai/openpilot/blob/master/tools/sim/bridge.py">link</a>.</p>

+<p><b>Demo</b></p>
+<p>The Jupyter notebook available at this <a href="https://git.soton.ac.uk/faa2n19/openpilotcarla/-/blob/master/Demo%20of%20analysing%20OpenPilot%20behaviours%20in%20Carla%20town%204.ipynb">link</a> provides a demonstration of the behavior of the OpenPilot software within the Carla Simulator environment.</p>

 <p><b>Instructions to run the Jupyter notebook</b></p>
 <ol>